ddgae2/pairwise_sequence/README.md

      Average Volume per residue taken from Ann.
 Rev. Biochem.
 (1984) 53, 537-72.<br>
  3)  Conformation of amino acid side-chains in proteins <br>
      JMB (1978) 124, 357-386 <br>
- 3)  Code is based on this great paper: Dmitry A. Afonnikov and Nikolay A. Kolchanov.
-CRASP: a program for analysis of
+ 3)  Code is based on this great paper: DNucleic acids res.(2004) W64-W67.<br
-     coordinated substitutions in multiple alignments of protein sequence.
-Nucleic acids res.(2004) W64-W67.<br>
+     CRASP: a program for analysis ofcoordinated substitutions in multiple alignments of protein sequence.

  <div>